nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Expected outcome:

     Here are all the events in your list.
-    1. Event: dinner with collegue
+    1. Event: dinner with collegue, time: (current date and time of your computer)
     2. Event: World Cup, time: Nov 21 2022 0000
     3. Event: soccer match, time: Jan 23 2020 1900, venue: Kallang